 Definition

-City fuel economy measures how many miles per gallon (MPG) a car gets when driving in the city.
+City fuel economy measures the number of miles per gallon (MPG) a car gets in the city.

 City driving has a lot of stopping and starting, which uses more gas than driving on the highway.
 Because of this, cars usually get lower MPG in the city.